 Device separation.
 Using different devices for different functions, a laptop for work, a phone for communication only, a tablet for reading, reduces the cue-triggered switching that occurs when work tools and distraction tools share the same screen.
 The physical separation creates a cognitive boundary.

 Digital sabbaticals.
 A 2022 study published in Cyberpsychology, Behavior, and Social Networking tested the effects of a one-week break from social media on 154 participants aged 18 to 72.
-The results were unambiguous: participants who abstained for seven days reported significant improvements in well-being, depression scores, and anxiety scores compared to the control group that continued normal use.
+Participants who abstained for seven days reported significant improvements in well-being, depression scores, and anxiety scores compared to the control group that continued normal use.
 The effects were strongest among heavy users, those who had been spending the most time on platforms before the intervention.
-A one-week break did not produce permanent change, but it demonstrated that the cognitive and emotional costs of constant platform engagement are reversible.
-The brain retains the capacity for sustained attention; it simply needs the interruption stream to stop long enough to recover.
+A one-week break did not produce permanent change, but it showed that the cognitive and emotional costs of constant platform engagement are reversible.
+The brain retains the capacity for sustained attention; it needs the interruption stream to stop long enough to recover.
 Newport's concept of a "digital declutter," a 30-day period of stripping back all optional technology followed by selective reintroduction, builds on this finding.
 The principle: you cannot evaluate whether a tool serves you while you are addicted to it.
 Distance is a prerequisite for honest assessment.

 Platform regulation.
 The EU Digital Services Act and proposed "humane technology" legislation aim to restrict the most manipulative design patterns: infinite scroll, autoplay, notification defaults, and algorithmic amplification of emotionally extreme content.
 The precedent is food labeling: companies can sell what they want, but they must disclose what is in it and are prohibited from the most harmful additives.

 Employer responsibility.
 Organizations that require employees to be perpetually reachable via Slack, email, and phone impose a continuous cognitive tax that reduces the quality of the work those employees produce.
 Companies like Basecamp and Doist (makers of Todoist) have implemented policies restricting after-hours messaging and reducing internal notification volume.
 The early data suggests these policies improve both output quality and employee retention.
 Shopify took a different approach in January 2023, deleting 12,000 recurring meetings from employee calendars and instituting "No Meeting Wednesdays" company-wide.
-CEO Tobi Lütke framed the decision explicitly in terms of cognitive load: reclaiming uninterrupted time for the deep work that generates actual business value.
+CEO Tobi Lütke framed the decision explicitly as cognitive load: reclaiming uninterrupted time for the deep work that generates business value.

 AI-mediated filtering.
 The most scalable response may be AI agents that sit between the user and the information stream, filtering, prioritizing, and batching inputs according to the user's stated goals rather than the platform's engagement metrics.
 This is the "attentional prosthesis": an AI that protects attention rather than harvesting it.
 The architecture described in The Text Field is the New Dashboard provides the interface layer for this kind of agent.